klamma/ar-for-eu-book/_pages/chapters/modeling.md

 Photogrammetry is also a 3D scanning technique but it only requires a standard camera.
 With this camera, a series of photos are taken from various different angles and positions.
 Alternatively, it is also common to use an array of cameras which are all triggered at the same time to take a photo.
-The photos are later processed in a photogrammetry software in order to generate the 3D model.
+The photos are later processed in photogrammetry software in order to generate the 3D model.
 The software looks for common feature points in the images and tries to match them.
 Because of the fact that the images have been taken at different positions, the feature point is shifted in the other image and so the software can detemerine the depth of the feature point.
 This is similar to the way how humans can perceive depth from parallax motion, e.g. when looking out of the window of a moving train.